"I don't know what you mean by `glory,'" Alice said.

 management.
 Evil begins not only with words used with malice, but also with

 words that diminish people, land and life.
-The prospects of evil grow as those for language decline.
+The prospects of evil grow as

 -- David W. Orr. from Annals of Earth no.3, 1999.